 Amazon made $1-billion in small-business loans to more than 20,000 merchants in the United States, Japan and the U.K. during the 12 months prior to June 2017.
 Since Amazon Lending launched in 2011, it surpassed $3 billion in loans to small businesses.

-The latest Biz2Credit Small Business Lending Index revealed business loan approval rates at banks continue to climb heading into the fourth quarter of 2017.
+Business loan approval rates at banks continued to climb heading into the fourth quarter of 2017, according to the Biz2Credit Small Business Lending Index.

 According to the ABA Banking Journal nearly 95% of community banks always or usually provided deposit services to small business borrowers, while 38% provided cash management.

-Powerful collection software provides banks and credit unions with solid loan collection data reporting.
+Powerful collection software provides solid loan collection data reporting for banks and credit unions.
 This can better measure their risk tolerance while increasing loan effectiveness and the ability to compete without compromising credit quality and to recover debt.

 Robust reporting also helps sort through the loan risk muddle and allows financial institutions to retain some prudent underwriting and risk management principles.

-Banks and credit unions armed with the best debt retrieval capabilities can leverage specific scores (contact-ability, collectability, overall recovery) during the loan servicing life, and assign the best channel appropriate bank collection work flows that yield the best possible results to the financial institution.
+Over the servicing life of their loan portfolios, banks and credit unions with debt retrieval capabilities can leverage specific scores such as contactability, collectability, and overall recovery.
+A robust collection system can assign the best channel for appropriate bank collection work flows.
+It can also enable collections professionals to yield the best possible results for the financial institution.

-Proven best-of-breed collections systems automated work flows ensure key steps are completed, documented, boosting compliance while containing collection costs.
-Providing a 360-degree borrower view, of all accounts, give key information to collection next step decisioning.
+Proven best-of-breed collections systems with automated work flows ensure key steps are completed and documented.
+These information details boost compliance and contain collection costs.
+They aid decision making by providing a 360-degree borrower view of all collection accounts.